ACM40960/project-cryptopulse/README.md

 **Objective:** To critically re-evaluate the use of social media sentiment for cryptocurrency price prediction, focusing on data limitations and model robustness.

 **Methods:** We developed CryptoPulse, an integrated machine learning pipeline that collects and processes social media data from Reddit, Twitter, and news sources.
-The system gathered over 15,000 social media entries and engineered 12 sentiment-based features using advanced NLP models like FinBERT and Sentence-BERT.
+The system gathered over 15,000 social media entries and engineered 12 sentiment-based features using advanced NLP models like CryptoBert and Sentence-BERT.
 A suite of machine learning models, from LSTMs to Logistic Regression, were trained and evaluated.

 **Results:** While complex models like LightGBM initially showed high accuracy (75%), further analysis revealed this was likely due to **overfitting** on the small dataset (178 daily samples).
 A key insight was the model's reliance on non-semantic features like `content_length`, a classic sign of learning **spurious correlations**.
 A simpler, more robust model provided a realistic performance baseline.